 Franklin D. Roosevelt was sworn in as president.
 The 21st Amendment, repealing prohibition, was ratified.
 Construction of the Golden Gate Bridge began in San Francisco.
 A gallon of gas cost 10 cents!
 And the first medical center, which would later become affiliated with Planned Parenthood Hudson Peconic, opened in Mount Vernon.
 The year was 1933.

-Planned Parenthood Hudson Peconic was born out of the passion of several small groups of women in Westchester, Rockland, Suffolk, and Putnam Counties who saw a need for reproductive services for young women and mothers.
-They set their sights on improving the lives of these women who were struggling financially and who did not have access to birth control and other services that could help them and their families to live happier, healthier lives.
+Planned Parenthood Hudson Peconic was born out of the need for reproductive services by small groups of women in Westchester, Rockland, Suffolk, and Putnam counties.
+They wanted to improve the lives of those who were struggling financially with no access to birth control or other services that could help them live happier, healthier lives.

-In 2012, we served more than 33,000 women, men, and teens with high quality, compassionate care at 12 centers.
-This is a long way from the 382 exams provided over a six-month period in 1935, according to an early report in Westchester.
+In 2012, more than 33,000 women, men, and teens were served with high quality, compassionate care at 11 centers.
+That's a long way from the 382 exams provided over a six-month period in 1935.

 See a video and photos of PPHP’s 75th anniversary celebration in 2008.